After one week of orientation we dive headfirst into our first project, what better way to start learning!

 "My concept was to introduce myself with my name, featuring the "A" of my last name.
 To highlight the "A" I used a red color, which symbolizes passion, and uniqueness.
 We shot the hand over green screen, and the touching finger symbolizes communication with people.
 I created the floating letters in 3D, using keyframe animation."

+Each student in Class 4 hit the ground running with this project and achieved their goals.
 For more behind the scenes photos visit our gallery.
-Watch for further project posts of our Ghost project and recent Studio Tour to Vancouver coming in the next few weeks.
+Watch for further project posts of our Telekinesis Spoon and Ghost project coming in the next few weeks.

 Lost Boys Learning is North America's only dedicated accredited visual effects school with world-class training in photo-realistic 3D for VFX and compositing for film and television.
 Boasting a 94% placement rate Lost Boys Learning offers a specialized 1 year Visual Effects Diploma on Vancouver Island, Canada.
 Our students work with the award winning VFX Supervisor and experienced mentor, Mark Benard, in a project-based learning environment, covering VFX pre-production and shooting, 3D for VFX and compositing.
 We are now accepting applications for our new intake starting in January or May of 2009.
 Please visit our website and email us for further information.